LeivurGargiulo/WTFU-Android/README.md

    - Android Studio will automatically sync Gradle files
    - Wait for dependencies to download

-4. **Important**: Add an alarm sound file:
-   - Place a sound file (MP3, OGG, or WAV) at: `app/src/main/res/raw/alarm_sound.mp3`
-   - You can use any loud, attention-grabbing sound
-   - Recommended: 5-10 seconds of looping-friendly audio
-   - You can download free alarm sounds from sites like freesound.org or use your own

-5. Build the APK:
+4. Build the APK:
    ```bash
    ./gradlew assembleDebug
    ```

-6. Install on device:
+5. Install on device:
    ```bash
    ./gradlew installDebug
    ```